 Freezer burn may leave your shrimp discolored, dehydrated, and sometimes tasteless.
 However, that’s not a reason enough for you to discard the freezer-burned shrimp as it’s still safe to eat.
 Although it may not have its original flavor, you can add herbs and spices of your choice to improve the flavor.

 Loss of flavor is simply caused by exposure to dry air in the freezer which leads to evaporation of the moisture that contains the flavor living the shrimp dehydrated and tasteless.
+Freezer burns on your shrimp are not a sign of spoilage and therefore eating freezer-burned shrimp will not make you sick.

 Is it safe to eat freezer-burned shrimp?

 It is safe to eat freezer-burned shrimp without any fear of food poisoning.
-Simply incorporate it in a dish preferably stew to re-hydrate and make it palatable or use herbs and spices to mask the freezer burn taste.
+Simply incorporate it in a dish preferably stew to re-hydrate and make it palatable and use herbs and spices to mask the freezer burn taste.

 If the shrimps are entirely discolored or have a strong ammonia smell, it is best to discard them.
 In addition, if the shrimp has black spots, it is a sign that it is gone bad and may not be safe to eat.